Collaborative Neural Rendering using Anime Character Sheets: Introduction

 \section{Introduction}

-Animation is one of the essential carriers of art and entertainment and shows human creativity.
-Human artists commonly use character sheets to show their virtual character design.
-A character sheet is the image collection of a specific character with multiple postures observed from different viewpoints.
-Thus it covers all the appearance details and is widely used to assist image creation of animations or their derived media.
-Moreover, the sheet allows other artists to collaborate while maintaining the consistency of the design of this character.
+2D Animation is one of the essential carriers of art reflecting human creativity.
+Artists commonly use character sheets to show their virtual character design.
+A character sheet is the image collection of a specific character with multiple postures observed from different views, as shown in Figure~\ref{fig:acs}.
+It covers all the appearance details and is widely used to assist the creation of animations or their derived media.
+Moreover, character sheets allow many artists to cooperate while maintaining the consistency of the design of this character.